 Most other infants who have hypothyroidism initially have few if any symptoms because some thyroid hormone from the mother crosses the placenta.
 Once infants no longer receive thyroid hormone from the mother, symptoms develop slowly and the disease is detected only when they are screened as newborns.

 Some symptoms in older children and adolescents are similar to symptoms of hypothyroidism in adults (such as weight gain; fatigue; constipation; coarse, dry hair; and coarse, dry, and thick skin).
 Symptoms that appear only in children include slowed growth, a delay in the development of the skeleton, and delayed puberty.

 Because infants with hypothyroidism at birth often do not have any abnormal findings, doctors do routine screening tests of all newborns.
 If the screening is positive, tests to determine levels of thyroid hormones in the blood (thyroid function tests) are done to confirm the diagnosis of hypothyroidism.
 If confirmed, newborns must be treated quickly to prevent developmental delays.

 Thyroid function tests are also done in older children and adolescents who doctors think may have hypothyroidism.
 Ultrasonography may also be done if a goiter is present.

-Children who have congenital hypothyroidism are usually given the synthetic thyroid hormone levothyroxine.
+Children who have congenital or acquired hypothyroidism are usually given the synthetic thyroid hormone levothyroxine.
 Thyroid hormone replacement is given to children in tablet form, which can be crushed and made into paste for infants.
 It should not be given simultaneously with soy formula, or iron or calcium supplements because these substances can decrease the amount of replacement thyroid hormone that is absorbed.
 Most children who have congenital or acquired hypothyroidism need to take thyroid hormone replacement for life.
 However, some children who have congenital hypothyroidism, usually those who have not required a dose increase after infancy, may be able to stop treatment after they are about 3 years of age.

 Doctors continue to monitor children by doing blood tests at regular intervals depending on their age.
 Children are monitored more frequently during the first few years of life.